evo-cloud/hmake/README.md

 ## How It Works

-_hmake_ works in a very simple way by running the commands in each target inside the specified Docker container which already has dependencies installed.
+_hmake_ works in a very simple way by running the commands of each target inside the specified Docker container which already has pre-requisites installed.
 The root directory of project tree is mapped into the container under a certain path which can be customized, and the commands is able to access files inside the project and can also produce output files into the project tree.